Where to get breakfast in Pittsburgh

 Mediterra Bakery

-The best bakery/coffeehouse in the Pittsburgh metro is hands down Mediterra.
-With 2 locations, it’s easy to incorporate into your itinerary.
+I’ve tried many and the best bakery/coffeehouse is hands down Mediterra.
+With 3 locations, it’s easy to incorporate into your itinerary.
 Mediterra bakes the most delicious artisan breads and pastries daily.
 Everything is so fresh and delicious especially the chocolate croissant, cinnamon rolls, and Danish.
 Festive seasonal pastries and desserts keep things interesting all year-round.
+I wrote a guide covering my favorite treats – basically you can’t go wrong with anything you pick here.
+Everything is top notch.

 The Porch at Schenley